Context-Aware Indoor Point Cloud Object Generation through User Instructions: Experiments

 \subsection{Experiment Results}

-\paragraph{Visualization.} \Cref{fig:exp_comparison} visualizes the qualitative results of our method on the evaluation of the \srddsa dataset.
+\paragraph{Visualization.} Figure~\ref{fig:exp_comparison} visualizes the qualitative results of our method on the evaluation of the \srddsa dataset.
 The candidate locations of each object are chosen from the Top-5 predictions, while the point cloud is derived using different random seeds.
-Most of the generated point clouds are located in close proximity to the reference points and the shapes are consistent with the instructions.
-While some of the generated objects may vary from the references, they are oriented and sized in accordance with their surroundings.
+Most generated point clouds are located close to the reference points and the shapes are consistent with the instructions.
+While some generated objects may vary from the references, they are oriented and sized following their surroundings.

-We also observe that several predicted locations deviate from the reference due to the ambiguous instructions, \eg, the results of \textit{"Set up a blue recycling bin"}.
-To reduce the ambiguity of instructions, prepositions of position (\eg, \textit{"in front of the chair"}) can be used to limit the possible locations to those nearby desired locations.
-Generally, locating ability improves when instructions are less ambiguous.
+Additionally, we notice that certain predicted locations diverge from the reference because of ambiguous instructions, such as the outcomes of \textit{"Set up a blue recycling bin"}.
+To mitigate this ambiguity, positional prepositions (\eg, \textit{"in front of the chair"}) can be employed to restrict potential locations to those proximate to the desired ones.
+Typically, the accuracy of location determination improves as instructions become less ambiguous.

 \paragraph{Diversity of Generations.}